hennenm/Dust-model-dichotomous-performance-analysis/README.md

 Link to Google Earth Engine code (Google user account and login required): https://code.earthengine.google.com/a48652d123f7c56dab0bcdf4a3f9abf5

+**Running the albedo model**

-Download the 'gmd_data' file in a locall accessible loction before you begin running the model.
+1. Download the 'gmd_data' file in a locall accessible loction before you begin running the model.

-Running Google Earth Engine Code

-To run the Google Earth Engine (GEE) code, either follow the link above, or copy and past the text file into a GEE web portal.
+2. To run the Google Earth Engine (GEE) code, either follow the link above, or copy and past the text file into a GEE web portal.

-****Important***
+****Important****
 **You will need to import the DPS observation data (locations and dates) as assets before running the code**.

-Export the model outputs into you google drive folder.
+3. Export the model outputs into you google drive folder.
 Save theese files in a locally accessbile drive before running the Python analysis code.

-Python analysis
+We suggest saving in the 'gmd_data' folder.

+**Python analysis**

-This code is sude to produce the figures in the manuscript, including data tables, plots and maps. **Maps are created in QGIS using the gridded output data**
+1. This code is used to produce the figures in the manuscript, including data tables, plots and maps.
+****Maps are created in QGIS using the gridded output data****

-You must insert the location of you user workspace, and the locations of imput data
+2. You must insert the location of you user workspace, and the locations of input 'gmd_data' folder.
+3. If you have saved the GEE outputs in another folder, make this file location known in the dat_in argument.